 SDxCentral published a list of "top security start-ups to watch in 2017."
 It includes Armis (IoT security), Awake Security (with an automated security analytics platform), Balbix (risk analytics and resilience assessment), Block Armour (blockchain-based security applications), Bricata (advanced security sensors), Corelight (enterprise network visibility), Edgewise Networks (zero-trust networking), Elastic Beam (API security), and Jask (predictive security).

 BlueTeam Global announced its launch with a $125 million funding round (PRNewswire).

 Deloitte announced acquisition of some of Blab's assets.
 The intention is to use Blab's predictive social intelligence analytics to give customers advanced warning of "reputational events" (PRNewswire).
 Symantec will acquire Fireglass, the Israeli browser-isolation shop (Monotone).
 KeyLogic has bought CrossResolve in a move to expand its biometric service offerings.
 (BiometricUpdate).

-This CyberWire look back at the Week that Was discusses events affecting the European Union, Georgia, Israel, NATO/OTAN, Russia, Ukraine, the United Kingdom, the United States, and Venezuela.
+This CyberWire look back at the Week that Was discusses events affecting European Union, Georgia, Israel, NATO/OTAN, Russia, Ukraine, United Kingdom, United States, and Venezuela.